cypherpunk-academy/2064/en/001_2064_The Gaming Lab.md

 He smiled.

 Alfred was already waiting at the donkey enclosure and nodded to him comfortably with his long snout.
-Lasse pulled a thick carrot out of his pocket and xxx stretched it out towards him.
+Lasse pulled a thick carrot out of his pocket and stretched it out towards him.
 The donkey grabbed it carefully from his hand and turned around with it.

 There was no bridge to the gaming lab island.
 To get in, you had to jump over the creek and Lasse chose a place where he just could make it.
-In front of the house, he briefly looked at the lock of the door, and it xxx jumped open with a quiet click.
+In front of the house, he briefly looked at the lock of the door, and it jumped open with a quiet click.

 It was nine o'clock, half an hour before the start of the third matchday.
 He loved the TRON Weeks, a huge computer game tournament in which thousands of players from many countries played together and against each other for world domination in a virtual computer world.